Carbon-Chain Chemistry in the Interstellar Medium: Development of Carbon-Chain Chemistry

 \subsubsection{Hydrocarbons - C$_n$H}

 The C$_n$H group represents the simplest hydrocarbons and carbon-chain radicals.
 All carbon chains from this group have permanent dipole moments and show strong rotational transitions.
-To date, eight neutral ($n=1-8$) carbon-chain species have been detected from this group.
+To date, seven neutral ($n=2-8$) carbon-chain species have been detected from this group.
 All of them have been identified towards both TMC-1 and IRC+10216.
+In starless cores, carbon-chain species are generally considered to form mainly by the electron recombination reactions of protonated ions such as C$_2$H$_2^+$ and $c,l$-C$_3$H$_3^+$, as shown Fig.\,\ref{fig:route}.

-Apart from neutrals, three anions ($\rm{C_4H^{-}}$, $\rm{C_6H^{-}}$, and $\rm{C_8H^{-}}$) and two cations ($\rm{C_3H^{+}}$ and $\rm{C_5H^{+}}$) have also been identified.
+Apart from neutrals, four anions ($\rm{C_4H^{-}}$, $\rm{C_6H^{-}}$, $\rm{C_8H^{-}}$, and C$_{10}$H$^-$) and two cations ($\rm{C_3H^{+}}$ and $\rm{C_5H^{+}}$) have also been identified in TMC-1.
+The anions could form by the electron attachment for the neutral species; the cases of C$_4$H$^-$ and C$_5$H$^-$ are shown in Fig.\,\ref{fig:route}.
 The anions belong to the even series ($n=2, 4, 6$), while the cations belong to the odd series ($n=3, 5$).
 In addition, two cyclic chains, $c$-C$_3$H, and $c$-C$_5$H, have been identified.
 All neutral species have a doublet ground state and show a trend of increasing dipole moment with the number of carbon atoms ($n$), especially for neutrals and anions (see Table \ref{tab:quant}).
-The C$_n$H family is mainly formed through the atomic reactions in the following channel, $\rm{C + C_{n-1}H_2 \rightarrow C_nH + H}$ \citep{Remijan22}.
-Another two channels, which involve atomic and their related anions, can also form C$_n$H family species efficiently: $\rm{C + C_{n-1}H^{-} \rightarrow C_nH + e^{-}}$ and $\rm{H + C_n^{-} \rightarrow C_nH + e^{-}}$.